biobakery/MetaPhlAn/README.md

 The above script will create the files **merged_table.tree** and **merged_table.annot** which you can then provide to GraPhlAn to create the cladogram.

 For details, please refer to GraPhlAn's documentation.

+###**Customizing database**###
+In order to add a marker to the database, the user needs the following steps:
+1. Reconstruct the marker sequences (in fasta format) from the MetaPhlAn2 bowtie2 database by:

+* bowtie2-inspect metaphlan2/db_v20/mpa_v20_m200 > markers.fasta

+2. Add the marker sequence stored in a file new_marker.fasta to the marker set:

+* cat new_marker.fasta >> markers.fasta

+3. Rebuild the bowtie2 database:

+* mkdir metaphlan2/db_v21/mpa_v21_m200

+* bowtie2-build markers.fasta metaphlan2/db_v21/mpa_v21_m200

+4. Update the taxonomy file from python console: